rust-lang/book/second-edition/src/ch11-02-running-tests.md

 in parallel.
 One solution would be to make sure each test writes to a different file; another solution is to run the tests one at a time.

-If you don't want to run the tests in parallel, or if you want more fine-grained control over the number of threads used, you can send the `--test-threads` flag and the number of threads you want to use to the test binary.
+If you don’t want to run the tests in parallel, or if you want more fine-grained control over the number of threads used, you can send the `--test-threads` flag and the number of threads you want to use to the test binary.
 For example: